 - Change eating and sleeping habits.
-For example, the person may begin experiencing nightmares.
+For example, they may begin experiencing nightmares

 - Attempt self-harm or threaten suicide

-- Suddenly begin hanging out with a new group of friends
+- Suddenly start hanging out with a new group of friends

-**This is considered to be one of the biggest red flags, largely because kids are so connected to their devices.
-If you notice a major change, then it's important to speak to them to find out what they are experiencing.**
+**This is considered one of the biggest red flags, mainly because kids are connected to their devices.
+If you notice a significant change, then it's crucial to speak to them to find out what they are experiencing.**

-On the other side of things, it's important to look out for some of the signs that someone is engaging in cyberbullying.
+On the other side of things, it's essential to look out for some of the signs that someone is engaging in cyberbullying.

 As shown by the statistics, more people engage in cyberbullying than you might think, and these numbers are based on those who admit it.
-It's quite possible there are more people than the research suggests.
+There may be more people than the research suggests.

 It's tricky to determine when someone is engaging in cyberbullying, but it's not impossible.
 Typically, children, or adults, who are engaging in cyberbullying will:

 - Stop using their computer or phone when someone comes near them

 - Be secretive about what they are doing online